 Grades 10-12, 1 Credit

 The Symphonic Winds is comprised of a highly select group of musicians numbering approximately 30 40 students.
-During the fall, in addition to starting their Wind Ensemble repertoire, all Symphonic Winds members participate with the Panther Marching Band which performs at all BHS home football games and several parades.
+During the fall, in addition to starting their Wind Ensemble repertoire, all Symphonic Winds members participate with the Panther Pep Band which performs at all BHS home football games and several parades.
 During the remainder of the school year, there will be a minimum of three evening performances.
-As with the High School Band, course requirements include weekly lesson attendance (on a rotating basis), participation in all band performances, and full participation as a member of the Panther Marching Band.
+As with the High School Band, course requirements include weekly lesson attendance (on a rotating basis) and participation in all band performances.

 Prerequisite: At least one year in the High School Band, recommendation of the High School Band Director, and by audition